Looking for top places to visit in Provence, France? Check out our Provence guide with tips on the best things to do in Provence + map.

 19. Les Baux-de-Provence

 With 2 million visitors a year, Les Baux-de-Provence is the most visited village in France.
-Already when you arrive, you will see a huge castle complex on the hill, from where you have a wonderful view of the village.
+When you arrive, you can already see the huge castle complex on the hill, from where you have a magnificent view of the village.

 The houses are scattered in the Alpilles mountains around charming streets where you can walk for hours.
 While wandering around, you’ll come across other attractions such as the Roman-style Church of St Vincent and the large Post Tenebras Lux window.